Describing Art In Spanish | Spanish Art Vocabulary

 Diego Rivera: Biography and Artwork

 Or, you can find an artist and artwork on your own from art books or online galleries.

 These are art words in Spanish:

 Below, more words to describe art in Spanish are listed in each step.

 Let’s Get Started Talking About Art in Spanish

-Artwork tells a story about people, places, events and objects.
+The artwork tells a story about people, places, events, and objects.
 Each step will help you tell that story in Spanish.
-By observing the details, use the examples below to ask and answer questions about the details, elements and principles of art.
-Examples of vocabulary will help you get know exactly what to talk about.
+By observing the details, use the examples below to ask and answer questions about the details, elements, and principles of art.
+Examples of vocabulary will help you get to know exactly what to talk about.

 - Step 1: Introduce the artwork

 Each step takes about five minutes, in total 30 minutes.

 Step 1 – Show and Tell